 Gender Equality and the C-Suite

-Gender equality and the empowerment of women does not begin in the C-Suite.
-It starts in childhood in the classroom.
+Gender equality does not begin in the C-Suite.
+It starts during childhood in the classroom.
 The Good Search is an executive search practice that helps companies boost their diversity at the senior executive level.
 But we can’t get there if girls don’t go to school.

 Gender Equality Begins with Education